Picture of Jill Cope

 She is drawn to anything fibre (wool, fabric, paper) as a creative medium because of its texture, warmth, and ability to morph into anything she wants it to be.
 Jill loves colour, texture, whimsy, and shiny things.
 These are the patterns and themes in her work.

-A graduate of the University of Saskatchewan’s Art and Artisanship Certificate Program, and graduating from the Advanced Certificate Program in 2023, Jill has never known a time when she wasn’t doing art and creative endeavours.
+A graduate of the University of Saskatchewan’s Advanced Art and Artisanship Certificate Program, Jill has never known a time when she wasn’t doing art and creative endeavours.

 You’ll find her house littered with fabric scraps, glitter, beads, and art projects in various stages of completion, along with fibre dust bunnies running wild.
 Jill likes having multiple projects on the go, so she can flit from project to project when she needs to take a break from one and seek new inspiration.